reales/retromulator-mobile/README.md

 The **Commodore 64 SID** emulates the MOS 6581 / 8580 chip using the reSID engine with 3-voice polyphony, oldest-voice stealing, and a full 50 Hz macro playback engine (wavetable, pulsetable, filtertable, speedtable).
 It loads GoatTracker `.sng` banks and `.ins` standalone instruments, with live MIDI control via CC 1 (vibrato depth), CC 22 (pitch bend range, 1–48 semitones), CC 64 (sustain pedal), CC 71 (resonance), CC 74 (cutoff), and CC 75 (pulse width).

+The **AY-3-8910 / YM2149** emulates the 3-channel PSG used in the ZX Spectrum, Amstrad CPC, MSX, and Atari ST using the Ayumi engine, with a voice layer re-implementing the Ym2149Synth firmware: soft volume and pitch envelopes, glide, vibrato, detune, noise delay, and transpose.
+Voices are controlled via CC 1–11 and patches are stored in a user bank.

 ## How it differs from Gearmulator

 Retromulator is built on top of the open-source emulation engines from [Gearmulator](https://github.com/dsp56300/gearmulator) by dsp56300.
 Gearmulator ships as standalone applications and open-source plugins built with CMake.
 Retromulator packages the same engines into a polished single-plugin experience using JUCE, with a unified rack-style UI, DAW state persistence, bank/patch browsing, focused on preset playing.

 The emulation cores (dsp56300, mc68k, h8s, synthLib and all synth-specific libraries) are from Gearmulator.
 The DX7 emulation is ported from VDX7, a separate project (see Credits below).
 The OPL3 emulation uses Nuked OPL3 by Nuke.YKT.
 The SID emulation uses reSID by Dag Lem.
+The AY-3-8910 / YM2149 emulation uses Ayumi by Peter Sovietov.
 The Akai S1000 sampler uses the SFZero module, an MIT-licensed JUCE sample engine maintained by discoDSP.
 The Wurlitzer 200A (OpenWurli) is a physical model fully ported by discoDSP.

 ## Credits